CS5520FeinbergFall2023/group-project-group-5/README.md

 This class represents 8 bit depth RGB images that is consisted of RGBPixels.
 It extends the Image abstract class.

 #### Fields
-- RGBPixel[][] pixels
+- private final RGBPixel[][] pixels
     - 2D RGBPixel array that represents every pixel in the image
-- int height
+- private final int height
     - int that represents the height of the image
-- int width
+- private final int width
     - int that represents the width of the image

 #### Methods
 -  public MyImage(int height, int width)
     - Construct all black image with given height and width.

 -  private MyImage(Pixel[][] pixels)
     - Private constructor that takes 2d array of pixels and checks if the type are RGBPixels and construct with given pixels array.

 -  public MyImage(String path) throws IllegalArgumentException
     - Construct an image with given local path.
-It calls different tool functions to read from local file according to the extension.

--  private void loadPPM(String path) throws IOException, IllegalArgumentException
-    - Private helper functions that loads from local PPM file.

--  private void loadJPGPNG(String path) throws IOException, IllegalArgumentException
-    - Private helper functions that loads from local JPG/PNG file.
+It uses bufferedImage if given image is JPG or PNG, and directly parses the file if the image is PPM.

 -  public void save(String path) throws IllegalArgumentException
     - Save image to local file.
 It calls different tool functions to save to local file according to the extension.